Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  1) install LAMMPS plugin for VMD
  2) open TkConsole in VMD
- 3) run "set env(LAMMPSDUMMYPOS) {xd,yd,zd}" in the TkConsole, where {xd,yd,zd} is a tuple of the x,y,z coordinates of dummy atoms for systems with varying atom numbers
+ 3) run `set env(LAMMPSDUMMYPOS) {xd,yd,zd}` in the TkConsole, where {xd,yd,zd} is a tuple of the x,y,z coordinates of dummy atoms for systems with varying atom numbers
- 4) run "set env(LAMMPSMAXATOMS) Nmax" in the TkConsole, where Nmax is the maximum number of atoms appearing in any frame of the trajectory
+ 4) run `set env(LAMMPSMAXATOMS) Nmax` in the TkConsole, where Nmax is the maximum number of atoms appearing in any frame of the trajectory
- 5) run "set env(LAMMPSREMAPFIELDS) {vx=c_id_track,vy=c_type_track}" in the TkConsole, this will remap the fields of "c_id_track" and "c_type_track" to the x and y velocity, respectively, for every frame of the trajectory
+ 5) run `set env(LAMMPSREMAPFIELDS) {vx=c_id_track,vy=c_type_track}` in the TkConsole, this will remap the fields of "c_id_track" and "c_type_track" to the x and y velocity, respectively, for every frame of the trajectory
  6) Load the trajectory file

 The x-velocity (vx) now stores the frame-dependent atom indices and the y-velocity (vy) now stores the frame-dependent atom types for the entire course of the trajectory.
 Use these fields rather than the default indices and types (which are defined only using the first frame of the trajectory) when making atom selections.